lorrainea/MARS/README.md

 Input: A set of sequences in FASTA format.
 The input file is specified using the -i option.

 Output: The set of refined (via cyclic shifts) sequences with no gaps added in FASTA format.
 The output file is specified using the -o option.
-This output file can then be used as input of the preferred MSA program to obtain the final alignment.
+This output file can then be used as input to the preferred MSA program to obtain the final alignment.